naivary/govm/README.md

 1. `os_user`: if this is set this users home-directory will be used as the `SYNC_DIR`.

 `VAGRANTFILE: .govm/vagrantfiles/linux` <br/>
-`Vagrantfile` that should be used for the virtual-machine.
+Vagrantfile that should be used for the virtual-machine.
 It has to be relative to the `govm.VAGRANTFILE_DIR`.
+If no `VAGRANTFILE_DIR` is set the default will be `.govm/vagrantfiles/linux` otherwise it is required.

 ## govm.cfg
 In the following you will be introduced to all the config options with a detailed explanation what the option will affect.